Report a Crime

 Citizens may complete a police self-report form when there is no suspect information and no physical evidence available.

-Please note that self-report submissions are not actively monitored 24/7.
+Please note that self-report submissions are not actively monitored 24 hours a day, 7 days a week (24/7).
 You must call 9-1-1 (emergency) or 217-333-8911 (non-emergency) if you need immediate assistance or need to have an officer dispatched.
 A self-report can be filed for the following crimes or incidents:

 - Criminal Damage